 We utilize incentive bonuses to pay performance-based compensation for individual and company performance.
 We pay bonuses annually, typically in March, based on the performance of the named executive officer and our overall business.
 Our bonus program for our named executive officers is discretionary, and begins with a recommendation by Mr. Giannini, our Chief Executive Officer.
 Mr. Giannini makes individual bonus recommendations to the HLA compensation committee, which discusses and approves a recommendation to the HLI compensation committee.
 The conclusions of the HLI compensation committee are approved by our board of directors.
 The amount of Mr. Giannini's bonus is not approved by the HLA compensation committee, but is approved by the HLI compensation committee and our board of directors, with Mr. Giannini recusing himself.
 All of our named executive officers and senior-level employees are permitted to decline their bonuses for altruistic reasons or otherwise, and Messrs.
-Giannini and Rogers declined theirs for fiscal 2021 service.
+Rogers and Giannini declined theirs for fiscal 2022 service.

-We utilize a single bonus pool in which all employees participate.
-The size of the bonus pool is determined by our operating results and the amount of incentive fee revenue recognized during the fiscal year.
-Mr. Giannini then has the discretion to decrease its size to reinvest cash in our business or mitigate underperformance of our business.
+We utilize a single bonus pool in which all bonus-eligible employees participate.
+Certain non-management employees are not bonus eligible but may receive one-time bonuses at the discretion of management based on company and individual performance.
+The size of the bonus pool is determined by our operating results and the amount of incentive fee revenue and investment gains on our strategic investments recognized during the fiscal year.
+Mr. Giannini then has the discretion to change its size based on market conditions or the objectives of our business.

 The bonuses awarded to our named executive officers are influenced by overall company financial performance and attainment of business goals in each named executive officer's specific area of oversight.
 Mr. Giannini considers these criteria as he sees fit in formulating his bonus recommendations.
 We do not utilize bonus targets or specific formulas for awarding individual bonuses to our named executive officers.
 Instead, we have found that a fully discretionary bonus plan motivates them to strive for exceptional performance, client experience and growth of our business.
-Pursuant to his offer letter entered in connection with his appointment as our Chief Financial Officer in fiscal 2020, Mr. Varma was entitled to a bonus for fiscal 2021 service of up to 200% of his base salary, 20% of which was comprised of shares of restricted stock awarded under our 2017 Equity Plan.
-Mr. Varma's bonus in subsequent years will be discretionary.
+While we have negotiated formula bonuses in connection with new executive hires in the past, those arrangements are limited in scope and duration before transitioning to our fully discretionary bonus plan.